-A deacon's vestment is a set of special divine service garments which the deacon wears to participate in the Divine Liturgy, as well as various church sacraments and processions.
+A deacon's vestment (robe) is a set of special divine service garments which the minister wears to participate in the Divine Liturgy, as well as various church sacraments and processions.
 Each of these vestments has its own symbolic and practical meaning.

 The Deacon's rank was established by the Apostles themselves at the time of the descent of the Holy Spirit and the founding of the Christian Church.
 Chapter Six of the Book of Acts describes this episode and points to the reason for this decision: the need for help in social service to the poor and widows.
 In order not to distract the apostles from preaching, the first seven deacons were appointed for this purpose.

-The third garment of the deacon, the handrail, appeared later than all others and was borrowed from a military suit of the time, in order to fix the underwear under the verse.
+The third garment of the priest, the handrail, appeared later than all others and was borrowed from a military suit of the time, in order to fix the underwear under the verse.

 To our customers, we guarantee honesty, integrity, high quality of work and high-quality materials.
-We always check the finished products for defects and dimensional accuracy.
+We always check the done products for defects and dimensional accuracy.
 For many years of work, we have developed our own style of cutting and sewing.
-Our products are sewn according to church canons and made different from those produced by other workshops.
+Our products are sewn according to church canons and made to fully satisfy our customers.